TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

 setMaxResults() and setFirstResult()
 ====================================

+..  versionchanged:: 13.0
+    Using :php:`->setMaxResults(0)` will no longer work and returns no records.
+    Use :php:`->setMaxResults(null)` instead to get all records (which can be used already with TYPO3 v12 and v11).

 Add :sql:`LIMIT` to restrict the number of records and :sql:`OFFSET` for pagination of query parts.
 Both methods should be called only once per
 statement: